 The whole limit application process is based on defined uniform principles and rules.
-Account management for multinational customers doing business simultaneously with more than one member of RBI, is supported by the Global Account Management System, for example.
+Account management for multinational customers doing business simultaneously with more than one member of the Group is supported by the Global Account Management System (GAMS), for example.
 This is made possible by Group-wide unique customer identification in non-retail asset classes.